AccessToken-Network/axtn-discord-bot/README.md

 ## Contact

-We may be contacted through email at `team@accesstoken.network` or via the discord server [Server](https://discord.gg/eJb9NgGTg7).
+We may be contacted through email at `team@accesstoken.network` or via the Discord [Server](https://discord.gg/eJb9NgGTg7).

 ## Changes